pawap90/blog-articles/20210126-mongodb-animated-update-array/2021-01-26-mongodb-arrays-animated-update-array.md

     }
 });
 ```
 > Notice that, inside the `$unset` object, we must define the key (the property we want to remove) and the value, which doesn't impact the operation.
-In this case, we used "1" for the value, but you can also use an empty string, for example: `'donuts.$[].glazing': ''`.
+In this case, we used "1", but you can also use an empty string, for example: `'donuts.$[].glazing': ''`.

 ### Updating the first element with $
 You may need to update only *the first element* of your array.
 In that case, you should use the **positional operator `$`**.
-This positional operator will allow us to apply our changes in the first element that matches the `query document` (the first parameter of the `update` method).
+This positional operator will allow us to apply changes to the first element that matches the `query document` (the first parameter of the `update` method).
 The array field must be a part of the `query document`.

 By combining the `$` positional operator with `$set`, we can update properties from the first array element that matches our `query document`.